Devilla/wordpress-plugin/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

+Note:
+UseInfluence infuse the Influence javascript code to your site, to show popup notifications.

 == Frequently Asked Questions ==

 = A question that someone might have =